mabartlett/TCSS422Notes/_topics/04_scheduling.md

 We have *k* **jobs** ready to run but only *n* CPUs. ("Jobs" refers to processes, threads, etc.) The **policy** determines which jobs get assigned to which CPUs.
 The naive solution would be to assign jobs randomly, and this makes a good baseline, but it's far from optimal.
 Scheduling is a wide open design choice and there are three major criteria for "good service":

-- **Throughput** is the "number of processes that complete per unit time"
+- **Throughput** is the "number of processes that complete per unit time."
 - **Turnaround time** (TT) is the "time for each process to complete."
 It is calculated as the time of completion minus the time of arrival.
 - **Response time** (RT) is the "time from request to first response."
 It is the first run time minus the arrival time.